Garage Floor Resurfacing: Fix a Pitted Garage Floor

 If your slab is suffering from low self-esteem because of pits, craters or cracks, you can cover up those scars.
 Concrete “resurfacer” is a cement-based coating that forms a smooth, new surface right over the old concrete.
 The cost of resurfacer for a two-car garage is typically less than $200.
-You’ll also need to buy or rent some special tools, so expect your total cost to be about $300.
+You'll also need to buy or rent some special tools, so expect your total cost to be about $300 for this how to resurface concrete project.

 Cleaning and resurfacing the floor usually takes one day (on the other hand, clearing out your garage so you can work may take weeks!).
 Spreading the resurfacer smoothly is the trickiest part of the project, so it helps to have some experience with concrete or drywall finishing.
 Cool weather, with temps in the 60s, also helps.
 Warmer weather makes resurfacer harden faster, reducing the time you have to finish the surface.